'I want Jovic here' - Real Madrid boss Zidane insists under-fire Serbian is part of his plans | Goal.com

 "They are private and what goes on in the dressing room, stays in the dressing room.
 I'm not going to talk about what's going on beyond this club, on this group of footballers and that's my sole interest.

-"The conversations with my footballers and private and will stay that way."
+"The conversations with my footballers are private and will stay that way."

 Asked if it might be tough to motivate Jovic, Zidane replied: "Jovic is a Real Madrid player.
 I want Jovic here.